tetracorp/dungeons-of-avalon/docs/_posts/2019-06-14-race-and-class.md

 have more sense of magic.
 There were many great fighters and healers in the Dwarven ranks.

+* The _Dungeons of Avalon II_ manual adds: "...though they are sometimes too hot-headed."

 __Gnomes:__ Gnomes are smaller than dwarfs; "even smaller" they will think now, but it was.
 The Gnomes have a very high dexterity.
 This may be because these creatures steal everything.
 A gnom would now say "found something someone lost."
 There is no door lock to a gnom.
-However, one should not expect strength from a gnom.
+However, one should not expect strength from these creatures.

 __Trolls:__ The trolls are an artificially created race.
 They were created thousands of years ago by powerful mages to protect Avalon.
 They have been given